gaterunner341/PCAPa/README.md

 - "Bad" Country Packets
 - Suspected ARP Poisoning Packets (duplicate Ip per MAC)

-NOTE: Be caucious of the naming of original PCAP files.
+NOTE: Be cautious of the naming of original PCAP files.
 This script will delete files with the following naming conventions as part of cleanup actions:
 - dns-*
 - strangeports-*
 - RDP-*